gfeiden/MagneticUpperSco/README.md

 # A Consistent 10 Myr Age for Upper Scorpius

-Files and notebooks related to Feiden (2016, A&amp;A, re-submitted)
+Files and notebooks related to Feiden (2016, A&amp;A, in press)

 ## Abstract